Émile Fernand-Dubois

-Marianne, bust
+Marianne

-He was well known for his bust of Marianne, the original of which can be found in the museum at Cosne-sur-Loire in the Nièvre region which also holds many casts of his works.
+He was well known for his bust of Marianne, the original of which can be found in the museum at Cosne-sur-Loire in the Nièvre region, which also holds many casts of his works.
 The Marianne bust was replicated many times and examples can be seen throughout France, normally in pride of place in the "mairie".

 Monument aux morts

 Dubois worked on many monument aux morts (war memorials), such as those at Avion, Saint-Amand-en-Puisaye and Cosne-sur-Loire.